jwu2020/snackpoll-sam/README.md

 ####III.
 DEPLOY

 To deploy, run the following command, and replace the OAuthToken placeholder with the provided Personal Access token generated on Github.
-(Request from this account if you do not have a token)
 ```bash
 sam deploy --guided  --capabilities CAPABILITY_NAMED_IAM
 ```